Ask a question, request a quote or check recovery status. Call us.

 Strong RAID Manufacturer Relationships

 Today’s enterprise server market is truly a broad and varying one, with RAID servers leading the pack in terms of complexity and hardware choices.
-Depending on your RAID’s manufacturer, unique components and configurations require experience and real in depth knowledge of various proprietary data structures.
+Depending on your RAID system’s manufacturer, unique components and configurations require experience and real in depth knowledge of various proprietary data structures.
 Our certified engineers typically receive hardware and RAID system training refreshes at least twice per year, ensuring that your RAID recovery services are performed with real effectiveness.

 We have technical alliances with all major RAID controller manufacturers, and each of these alliances have enabled our engineers to develop proprietary tools and techniques that guarantee complete data recovery.
 We work with a variety of RAID devices including network attached storage units, arrays built using solid state hard drives, regular hard disk drives, and other more complex storage environments.
 Our data recovery services are certified by all manufacturers so your server’s original warranty is never in question.